-People who are registered with a municipality and therefore in the Basisregistratie Personen – BRP (Personal Records Database (BRP) automatically receive an invitation to get vaccinated against coronavirus.
-If you are not registered in the BRP, but you are staying in the Netherlands temporarily, you can get vaccinated under certain conditions.
+People who are registered with a municipality and therefore in the Basisregistratie Personen – BRP (Personal Records Database) automatically receive an invitation to get vaccinated against Covid-19.
+If you are not registered with a municipality, but you are staying in the Netherlands temporarily, you can get vaccinated under certain conditions.

 Vaccination of people who are staying in the Netherlands temporarily and who have a Dutch identity document and a citizen service number (BSN)

-Dutch nationals who live abroad can be vaccinated in the Netherlands.
-You can go to a municipal health service (GGD) vaccination location without an appointment.
+Dutch citizens who live abroad can be vaccinated in the Netherlands.
+You can go to a Gemeentelijke Gezondheidsdienst – GGD (municipal health service) vaccination location without an appointment.

 Vaccination of people who are staying in the Netherlands for longer than 1 month and who do not have a Dutch identity document or citizen service number (BSN)

-You are advised to register with your municipality so that you can be issued with a citizen service number (BSN).
+You are advised to register with your municipality so that you can be issued with a Burgerservicenummer – BSN (citizen service number).
 This will make it easier to get proof of vaccination later.
-If you are unable to register but you are staying in the Netherlands for more than 1 month and are aged 18 or over, you can go to a vaccination location without an appointment (Prikkenzonderafspraak.nl).
+If you are unable to register but you are staying in the Netherlands for more than 1 month and are aged 18 or over, you can go to a vaccination location without an appointment on the prikkenzonderafspraak.nl website.

-Take your identity document from your country of origin with you to your appointment.
+Take a valid form of identitfication from your country of origin with you to your appointment.
 And make sure you will be in the Netherlands long enough to be given a second dose, where applicable.

 Register in the RNI to receive a BSN